Breaking the so-called language barrier

 Non, that's easy, that means "no."

 Potabile, well, that's got the word "pot" in it.
 Hmmm.
 "Don't boil water in a pot?"
 Nah.
-Oh, wait: "potable."
-Isn't that a fancy word for "drinkable?"
+Wait: potable.
+Doesn't that mean "drinkable?"

 Ah, ha!
 Acqua non potabile.
 "Non-drinkable water."
 (Glance down at the by-now empty glass in your hand).